ekofiresearch/ekofiarticles.github.io/_posts/2018-11-22-new-immunotherapy-inhibits-tumor-growth-and-protects-against-metastases.md

      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

-"This technology is particularly exciting because it eliminates the huge challenges in cancer treatments," said Zhao, a professor of pharmaceutical sciences at the Chao Family Comprehensive Center and Sue & Bill Gross Stem Cell Research Center.
+"This technology is particularly exciting because it eliminates the huge challenges in cancer treatments," said Zhao, a professor of pharmaceutical sciences.
 The use of this droplet microfluidic screening significantly reduces the cost of making new cancer immunotherapies associated with less systemic side effects than standard chemotherapy drugs and greatly accelerates the time frame for treatment."

 He added that traditional cancer therapies offer a one-dimensional disease response, such as chemotherapy drugs, which can lead to systemic and serious side effects.